browserengineering/book/book/html.md

 Attributes
 ==========

-It doesn't help; why?
+Strangely, the self-closing tag code in the previous section doesn't help; why?
 Because the problem tags aren't just `<meta>`: they have attributes, like in `<meta charset="utf-8" />`.
 HTML attributes give additional information about an element; open tags can have any number of attributes (though close tags can't have any).
 Attribute values can be either quoted, unquoted, or omitted entirely.

-For simplicity, let's stick to unquoted attribute values.
-Since neither tag names nor attribute-value pairs can contain whitespace,[^because-unquoted] we can split the tag contents on
+Attribute values can be anything, and if they're quoted they can even contain whitespace.
+But for simplicity, let's stick to unquoted attribute values.
+Then neither tag names nor attribute-value pairs can contain whitespace, so we can split the tag contents on whitespace to get the tag name and the attribute-value pairs:
-whitespace:

 ``` {.python}
 class Tag: